TomasJani/PV177-Log-Collection-and-Analysis/README.md

 To check if Elasticsearch indexed sample data, run `curl -XGET 'localhost:9200/<logstash-index-name>/_search?pretty&q=geoip.city_name=Buffalo'`, where `<logstash-index-name>` could be found by running `curl 'localhost:9200/_cat/indices?v'`.

-Always terminate the instance in OpenStack (policies).
+Always terminate your instances in OpenStack (service policies) -- actually not strictly.

 Create a snapshot to persist the state of your VM.